 How would you define your time at Elisava?

-What has marked you the most of everything you learned at Elisava?
+What has made the biggest impact on you out of everything you have learnt at Elisava?

 The dedication to the projects and being able to share constructive opinions and competence with colleagues.